devsafix/devsafix/README.md

 ---

 ## About Me
 Hi, I'm **Kawser**, a passionate and dedicated Full Stack Web Developer with a strong focus on backend engineering and AI integration.
 Constantly exploring new technologies to stay ahead in the ever-evolving tech landscape.
-Currently working with **Next.js, TypeScript, Tailwind CSS, and Redux** to build scalable, high-performance applications.
+Currently working with **Next.js, Prisma, PostgreSQL, Docker and AWS** to build scalable, high-performance applications.
 Experienced with the **MERN stack, PostgreSQL, Prisma**, and **cloud-ready backend solutions**.
-Focused on delivering secure, efficient, and user-friendly platforms by blending clean UI with powerful backend architecture.
-Long-term vision: Master **Backend Engineering, Cloud, DevOps, and AI integration** to build innovative SaaS products and automation solutions for global users.

 ---